5 Ways To Calculate Fuel Consumption (incl. calculator)

 The idle consumption of a truck diesel engine is in the range of 2 to 3 l/h.

-Idling consumption depends on various factors.
-The main factors are the power consumption of the auxiliary consumers driven by the engine and the operating temperature of the engine.
+The idling consumption depends on various factors.
+The power consumption of the auxiliary consumers driven by the engine, the friction in the engine and the operating temperature are key factors.

 The simplest, most reasonable and most practical way for everyone to reduce idle consumption is to switch off the engine when the vehicle is stationary.